Bandits for Sponsored Search Auctions under Unknown Valuation Model: Case Study in E-Commerce Advertising

-\paragraph{Profit metric} In Section \ref{sec:prob_form}, we defined the reward as the aggregated difference between the valuation $v_t$ and costs $p_t$.
-While costs $p_t$ causes no problems and correspond to the expenditure during the round $t$ (which is (almost) immediately available to the bidder), the valuation $v_t$ is abstract and requires special attention.
+In Section \ref{sec:prob_form}, we defined the reward as the aggregated difference between valuation $v_t$ and costs $p_t$.
+While costs $p_t$ cause no problems and correspond to the expenditure during the round $t$ (which is (almost) immediately available to the bidder), the valuation $v_t$ is abstract and requires special attention.

-We assumed that the valuation $v_t$ is unknown to the bidder before auction $t$ starts.
+We consider valuation $v_t$ unknown to the bidder before auction $t$ starts.
 In fact, it is difficult to evaluate $v_t$ even when auction $t$ is over.
-Typically, the ground truth of valuation $v_t$ is assumed to be the gain auction $t$ has generated over $d$ days, where $d$ might correspond to several months due to return and cancellation policies.
-Therefore, it is impractical to learn a bidding system when $d$ is too big.
+Typically, the ground truth of valuation $v_t$ is assumed to be the revenue auction $t$ has generated over $d$ days, where $d$ might correspond to several months due to return and cancellation policies (see Fig. \ref{fig:timeline} for illustration).
+Therefore, learning a bidding system when $d$ is too big is impractical.

 Although a vast literature on bandits with delayed feedback provides solutions with delay-corrected estimations, these solutions are not infallible and cannot completely eliminate delay.
-Therefore, there are primarily two practical ways of dealing with delays: shortening the feedback loop by decreasing $d$ or developing a delay-free method by substituting $v_t$ with some approximation.
-Due to the lack of historical data, we have taken a more pragmatic approach and shortened the delay to 2 days (we will discuss this further in Section \ref{sec:discussion}).
-As a result, we focus on maximizing the \textit{2 days partial profit}, i.e., profit attributed within 2 days conversion window after the bid placement.
+Therefore, two practical ways of dealing with delays are shortening the feedback loop by decreasing $d$ or developing a delay-free method by substituting $v_t$ with some approximation.
+Due to the lack of historical data, we have taken a more pragmatic approach and shortened the delay to 2 days.
+As a result, we focus on maximizing the \textit{2 days partial profit}, i.e., profit attributed within the 2-day conversion window after the bid placement.

 \paragraph{Profit metric normalization} We apply two normalization steps to the \textit{2 days partial profit}.
 The first normalization step is a naive yet pragmatic way of incorporating side information into the modeling, and it eliminates the difference between time periods.
 Since users' activity is different during the nighttime and daytime, rewards that we observe from 3am - 6am are incomparable to rewards that we observe from 3pm - 6pm.
 We reduce rewards to a common medium of expression by normalization: